DrakeAxelrod/Cyber-Physical-Systems-and-Systems-of-Systems/README.md

 ---

-4. To clone the repository, click the blue clone dropdown and copy the SSH repository url as displayed here:
+4. To clone the repository, click the blue "Clone" dropdown and copy the url under "Clone with SSH" as displayed here:

     ![alt text](https://imgur.com/Fq2jXaQ.png)

-    Open a terminal and create then navigate to a folder where you want to clone the repository:
+    Open a terminal, create and then navigate to a folder where you want to clone the repository:

     ```
     mkdir project